Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Yarn.md

 YARN is using hostnames, the master cannot be started.

-The Alluxio [user mailing list](https://groups.google.com/forum/#!forum/alluxio-users) is a good resource for getting help if the log messages aren't enough.
+The Alluxio [user mailing list](https://groups.google.com/forum/#!forum/alluxio-users) is a good resource for getting help if the log messages are insufficient.

 ## Configure yarn.application.classpath